desktopOS/AboutThisDesktop/README.md

-# About This (fake) Mac
+# About This Desktop

-A highly customizable "About this Mac" that is missing in most macOS rices.
+A highly customizable "About this Mac" for desktopOS.

 _I don't have enough time to continue developing this thing anymore.
 The "Overview" tab is already fully functional at the moment.
 Any fork of this repository in order to continue the development is welcome._